The Botanist: B Corp

 DOING BUSINESS DIFFERENTLY

 Since our resurrection in 2001, Bruichladdich Distillery has existed as an antidote to tradition.
-Our purpose has always been bigger than making and selling premium spirits.
+Our purpose has always been bigger than making and selling single malt Scotch whisky and gin.

-These actions may sound simple, but they are not the norm, nor are they an exhaustive list of our proudest achievements.
-Regardless of what we have conquered to date, we will continue to push our priorities forward across our sustainability pillars; in Islay & Community, Agriculture & Biodiversity, Packaging & Waste, and Energy.
+These actions may sound simple, but they are not the norm.
+Nor are they an exhaustive list of our proudest achievements.
+Being B Corp certified means that we are part of a global movement of changemakers, and we will continue to push our priorities forward across our four key sustainability pillars: Energy & Emissions, Agriculture & Biodiversity, Packaging & Waste and Islay & Community.

 THE BOTANIST ISLAY DRY GIN